 Ownership Limitations.
 Federal regulation of the communications field traditionally included a host of ownership restrictions, which limited the size of certain media entities and restricted their ability to enter into competing enterprises.
 Through a series of legislative, regulatory, and judicial actions, most of these restrictions have been either eliminated or substantially relaxed.
 In 2017, the FCC relaxed some broadcast media ownership rules, and the broadcast industry subsequently experienced consolidation.
-The FCC's order relaxing these rules was vacated by a federal appeals court, but the appeals court decision is currently being reviewed by the U.S. Supreme Court.
-Depending on the outcome of that case or the FCC's current quadrennial review of ownership rules, the broadcast industry could consolidate further, which could impact the fees we pay broadcasters to license their signals.
+The FCC's order was subsequently affirmed by the U.S. Supreme Court, but the FCC has the statutory obligation to review its broadcast ownership rules every four years and revise them if it determines that the public interest so requires.
+Depending on the outcome of the FCC's current quadrennial review of ownership rules, the broadcast industry could consolidate further, which could impact the fees we pay broadcasters to license their signals.